 Texas Size Big Fat Cookies

 4 ounces/114 grams unsalted butter, cold – cut into chunks

 1/2 teaspoon vanilla

 In a stand mixing bowl fitted with a paddle, beat butter until creamy.
 Add vanilla and both sugars and beat just until creamy.
 Don’t overbeat.
-Add the cold egg, yolk and vanilla and beat just until incorporated.
+Add the cold egg and vanilla and beat just until incorporated.

-Stir together flour, salt baking powder, baking soda, cornstarch and salt.
+Stir together flour, salt, baking powder, baking soda and salt.
 When thoroughly mixed, add to batter and stir just until blended.
 Stir in chips and nuts.
 Dough should be neither too sticky, nor too dry.

-Divide dough into 7 big 6 oz lumps.
+Divide dough into 6 mounds, a little over 4 oz each.
 Bake on ungreased cookies sheets (one sheet at a time).

 Bake in a preheated 375 degree oven for 16 to 18 minutes.
 Let cool.
 Freeze until ready to eat.